Generating Benchmarks for Factuality Evaluation of Language Models

 \section{The \method Evaluation Approach}

-This section describes our proposed approach of Factual Assessment via Corpus TransfORmation, or \method.
-Given an (unlabeled) evaluation corpus, we define a multi-choice task where each example is comprised of a multi-sentence prefix, a single \textit{factual} next sentence completion, and three \textit{non-factual} alternative completions (Figure \ref{fig:intro_fig}).
+This section outlines our proposed approach: Factual Assessment via Corpus TransfORmation, or \method.
+Given a corpus, we define a multi-choice task where each example is comprised of a multi-sentence prefix, a single \textit{factual} next sentence completion, and three \textit{non-factual} alternative completions (Figure \ref{fig:intro_fig}).
 In \S\ref{sec:3.1} we present several properties required of a \method benchmark, and describe the error verticals along which we generate non-factual alternatives.
-We then describe our \method dataset creation pipeline, which given a corpus generates a \method benchmark automatically (\S\ref{sec:3.2}).
-Lastly, we describe our application of this pipeline to two corpora: Wikipedia and news, creating \wikimethod and \newsmethod, and verify the quality of these datasets through manual annotations against the required properties (\S\ref{sec:3.3}).
+We then explain our \method dataset creation pipeline, which automatically generates a \method benchmark from a given corpus (\S\ref{sec:3.2}).
+Finally, we apply this pipeline to two corpora Wikipedia and news, and a long-form question answering dataset, creating \wikimethod, \newsmethod and \qamethod.
+We verify the quality of these datasets through manual annotations against the required properties (\S\ref{sec:3.3}).